 Planting Seeds for Further Research

-Seeds of a diverse mix of native plants will be planted in December of 2019 and are expected to yield new growth during the spring of 2020.
-These plants and visiting pollinators will be recorded and monitored by K throughout the summer of 2020.
-Fraser’s lab is performing various methods of data collection during the summer of 2019 which will be continued and applied in the coming years.
+Seeds of a diverse mix of native plants will be planted in December of 2020 and are expected to yield new growth during the spring of 2021.
+These plants and visiting pollinators will be recorded and monitored by K throughout the summer of 2021.
+Fraser’s lab performed various methods of data collection during the summer of 2019 which will be continued and applied in the coming years.

 Bees pursue nutrient dense food sources like nectar and pollen on flowers.
 While foraging, bees collect pollen on their body hair and transfer the granules from flower to flower.
 The pollen contains genetic material from the flower, and during the process of pollination the genetic material fertilizes an egg within another flower to develop seeds.